-Some school staff may be eligible for a one-off Test and Trace Support Payment of £500.
+Some school staff, parents and carers may be eligible for a one-off Test and Trace Support Payment of £500.
 This is payable in one lump sum from your local authority.

 To be eligible for a Test and Trace Support Payment, you must: